Great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 You ask an interesting question that no question about it deserves an answer.

-And of course you've called the right place.
+And of course, you've called the right place.

 We will get the answer.

-Now in May, this is what I was talking about.
+Now, in May, this is what I was talking about.

-In May, uh James, we were told that 88 million Americans were no longer in the labor force.
+In May, James, we were told that 88 million Americans were no longer in the labor force.

-This is that that the uh uh the labor force participation rate.
+This is the labor force participation rate.

 I remember getting into arguments with people who tried to tell me that the labor force participation rate had nothing to do with the unemployment rate.

-I said it can't, you can't possibly be right.
+I said, you can't possibly be right.

 Do you know the difference?